opencog/atomspace/Design-Notes-C.md

 The premise `P(x)` in its simplest form is just a pattern: a graph, with some variable region identified as `x`.
 In the query engine, the `PresentLink` is used to denote the pattern to be matched.
-The `PresentLink` is itself an evaluatable predicate, evaluting to true/false, depending on whether `P(a)` is present in the AtomSpace for constant `a`.
+The `PresentLink` is itself an evaluatable predicate, evaluating to true/false, depending on whether `P(a)` is present in the AtomSpace for constant `a`.
 The invention of the PresentLink was spurred by the need for the pattern matcher to also include other evaluatable terms;